-As well as being Chair of More Leisure Community Trust and several other leisure Trusts, Brian is currently Chair and Managing Director of a small group of companies which currently has interests in pubs, equipment hire and accountancy.
+As well as being Chair of More Leisure Community Trust and several other leisure Trusts, Brian is currently Chair and Managing Director of a small group of companies which currently has interests in pubs, accountancy, and property.

-Brian’s experience in financial and general management coupled with over 12 years’ experience of leisure Trusts and general passion for community and seeing people ‘more active’ equips Brian with the skills to lead the trust board in order to develop the strategy and direction to take the trust forward.
+Brian’s experience in financial and general management coupled with over 15 years’ experience of leisure Trusts and general passion for community and seeing people ‘more active’ equips Brian with the skills to lead the trust board to develop the strategy and direction to take the trust forward.

 Christine has been working within the leisure market since 1989, initially in the fitness market before moving into Operations and Management.
 Christine has had considerable experience working with a number of large leisure operators gaining experience and personal development.

 Christine is currently working with a leading Health and Safety and Quality provider supporting leisure groups and independent trusts on their processes, systems and standards.

 Kate is a Leisure Business expert with over 30 years’ experience of working in the Leisure industry.
 She has a passion for community wellbeing and providing excellent leisure facilities for people to use regardless of their physical ability or their ability to pay.

 Kate has worked in many areas of Leisure over the years to include Contract and Facility Management, Business Development, Sales Marketing and Programming.